Sallenmoore/foundryvtt-docker/data/Data/modules/rp-names/README.md

 -   Offline and online model options for name generation, as well as adjective-only mode, which describes the creature with a random adjective
 -   Failover to offline model in case the online AI model is unable to produce a name
 -   Caching of names to reduce API calls
--   AI-generated descriptions of creatures based on their names and types

 > _If you enjoy this tool and would like to support its development, please consider becoming a patron at [https://www.patreon.com/RPGMTools](https://www.patreon.com/RPGMTools)_